 The National Latina Institute for Reproductive Health Applauds the Introduction of the Health Equity and Accountability Act of 2018

-WASHINGTON, D.C. — The National Latina Institute for Reproductive Health (NLIRH) applauds the introduction of The Health Equity and Accountability Act of 2018 (HEAA).
+WASHINGTON, D.C. — The National Latina Institute for Reproductive Health (NLIRH) applauds the Senate introduction of The Health Equity and Accountability Act of 2018 (HEAA).
 The bill focuses on eliminating racial and ethnic health disparities and serves as the benchmark of how health equity advocates and Congress see to comprehensively achieve health equity in the United States.
-Today, the landmark legislation was introduced in the House by Rep. Barbara Lee on behalf of the Congressional Tri-Caucus, made up of the Congressional Asian Pacific American Caucus, Congressional Black Caucus, and the Congressional Hispanic Caucus.
-The Senate version is expected to be introduced shortly by Senator Mazie Hirono
+Today, the landmark legislation was introduced in the Senate by Senator Mazie Hirono after an introduction in the House this spring on behalf of the Congressional Tri-Caucus, made up of the Congressional Asian Pacific American Caucus, Congressional Black Caucus, and the Congressional Hispanic Caucus.

 The National Latina Institute for Reproductive Health is the only national reproductive justice organization dedicated to building Latina power to advance health, dignity, and justice for 28 million Latinas, their families, and communities in the United States through leadership development, community mobilization, policy advocacy, and strategic communications.